Wondering about major sources of collagen? Fish collagen definitely tops the list.

 - Historically, full use of the fish body can be seen in many dishes, including the heads and eyes.

-- In Chile and other parts of South America, fish heads are used in a dish called caldillo de congrio, which the fish heads are boiled together with vegetables and herbs to make a nutrient-dense, collagen-rich stock, which is used as the base for the soup.
+- In Chile and other parts of South America, fish heads are used in a dish called caldillo de congrio, in which the fish heads are boiled together with vegetables and herbs to make a nutrient-dense, collagen-rich stock.
+This is used as the base for the soup.